-The EU's adequacy decision on data protection made on 10.7.2023 resolves any ambiguity in the transfer of personal data from Europe to the United States, provided that the participating American company is certified according to the safeguards agreed in the Data Privacy Framework (DPF).
-The United States has launched an online service where it is easy to search and verify the companies involved in the DPF.
-The register includes major cloud service providers, such as Amazon, Google, and Microsoft, which indicates that Google Analytics is fundamentally compliant with GDPR.
+The EU's adequacy decision on 10 July 2023 resolves the ambiguity in the transfer of personal data from Europe to the United States, provided the American company involved in the transfer is certified in the DPF (Data Privacy Framework) with agreed-upon safeguards.
+The United States has launched an online service where one can easily search and verify information about companies included in the DPF.
+The registry includes major cloud service providers such as Amazon, Google, and Microsoft, which allows us to confirm that Google Analytics is fundamentally compliant with the GDPR regulation.

-Registry search for companies included in the Data Privacy Framework:
+Registry search for companies included in the data privacy framework:

 https://www.dataprivacyframework.gov/s/participant-search